 Day 3 Tour Summary

 We loved every attraction visited between Pai and Mae Hong Son.
-We feel we only had a taste of what this area has to offer and will return to Mae Hong Son in 2017 to explore the region further.
+We feel we only had a taste of what this area has to offer and will return to Mae Hong Son to explore more of this beautiful region.

 Day 4 Going Home to Chiang Mai